hedonistrh/bestekar/blog_part1_draft.md

     return array
 ```

-Now we can train our system and generate array for converting to midi.
+Now we can train our model.
+When our model is trained, we can create matrix.
+After that we can generate _.mid_ with this matrix.

 ``` python
 import random